YenLab/Tn5InsertPrefer/README.md

 cd seqOutBias
 cargo build --release
 #Export seqOutBias executable file into local PATH or you can add it into ~/.bashrc
-export PATH=$PATH:$(realpath ./target/release)
+export PATH=$(realpath ./target/release):$PATH
 ```

 ### Usage

 BiasFreeATAC accept paired end (PE) `raw fastq` file for *de novo* preprocessing; or a `bam` file that subjected to the bias correction procedure.
-Provide input files with relative/absolute as you like, BiasFreeATAC works.
+Provide input files with relative/absolute path as you like, BiasFreeATAC works.

 BiasFreeATAC take ~3 hour to run on 65M PE reads for mouse ESC, using 30 CPUs.